-The major business activities of the Company were the manufacturing, processing and sale of electronic components and active components for optical communication and the retail sale of electronic materials.
+The major business activities of Company and subsidiaries (together referred to as "the Group") were the manufacturing, processing and sale of electronic components and active components for optical communication and the retail sale of electronic materials.

 The Company's common shares were publicly listed on the Taipei Exchange ("TPEx") on December 12, 2011.